Gubimand/E5IOT/README.md

 Sensor             - Ultra sonic sensor
 Actuator           - Servo motor
 Web API            - IFTTT
-Technical Platform - Photon (& Arduino?
-TBD.)
+Technical Platform - Photon & Arduino

 Datasheets and other documentation is uploaded to GitHub in the folder Documentation.